 I like series 4 the best for a number of reasons.
 First of all I prefer Hal as a character to Mitchell.

-I loved Mitchell, Aidan Turner is a truly charismatic and engaging performer however Mitchell is a bit more of a straight forward good guy Vampire character.
-The dark, brooding, sexy bad boy character that we have seen a dozen times.
-Though I felt the end to Mitchell’s story was quite a good twist on the reformed Vampire story as Mitchell ultimately fails to be a control his bloodlust.
+I loved Mitchell.
+Aidan Turner is a truly charismatic and engaging performer, however Mitchell is a bit more of a straight forward good guy Vampire character.
+The dark, brooding, sexy bad boy that we have seen a dozen times.
+Though I did feel the end to Mitchell’s story was quite a good twist on the reformed Vampire story, as Mitchell ultimately fails to be a control his bloodlust.
 Sadly as he himself says, he always was the bad guy and has to be put down by his best friend.

-Still Hal to me offered up a new take on the good guy Vampire.
-He was almost a comical deconstruction of that type of character being presented as more neurotic than dark and brooding, more of an uncool and awkward character than a dangerous loner.
+Still Hal to me offered up a new take on the classic good guy Vampire.
+He was almost a comical deconstruction of that type of character, being presented as more neurotic in his attempts to control his bloodlust, than dark and brooding.

 I think the potential for comedy overall was better with Hal than Mitchell, though at the same time I felt Hal when he was evil was far more menacing than Mitchell.

 Mitchell was more like an animal giving into temptation, where as Hal had a certain calmness about him.
 The scene where he murders Larry in cold blood is far more disturbing than the Box Tunnel massacre.

 Hal slowly choking him to death whilst saying calmly “this is the real me Larry” is as frightening a moment as any involving any of the main villains in the series.
 What’s even more disturbing is the way that Hal does it just for fun.
 At the very least whenever Mitchell killed it was to satisfy his thirst for blood.